system-transparency/stfe/doc/design.md

 caching that can be influenced by setting TTLs accordingly.

 The submitter's domain hint is not part of the leaf because key management is more complex than that.
-The only service that the log provides is discovery of signed checksums.
-Key transparency projects have their own merit.
+A separate project should focus on transparent key management.
+The scope of our work is transparent _key-usage_.

 The log will _try_ to incorporate a leaf into the Merkle tree if a logging request is accepted.
 There are no _promises of public logging_ as in